Boxing champ Pernell Whitaker dies; hit by car in Virginia

 A native of Norfolk, Whitaker battled alcohol problems throughout his adult life, Duva said.
 He also served time in prison after violating his probation in 2003 on a conviction for cocaine possession.

 But in recent years Whitaker had been happy going to boxing events and meeting fans and signing autographs.
-He was supposed to be a part of the Manny Pacquiao-Keith Thurman fight night Saturday in Las Vegas, where he was going to be honored as a boxing legend.
+He was supposed to be a part of the Manny Pacquiao-Keith Thurman fight night Saturday in Las Vegas, where he was to be honored as a boxing legend.

 “For years he wouldn’t do those things,” Duva said.
 “He found out that it was great, everybody was telling him how much they loved him and what a great fighter he was.”